WLCB/archive/pages/Projects/metzerott_formatted.md

 "Very immoral of him to take advantage of a man's necessities," said the elder Dare quietly.

 "Well, you know, sailors are a rough lot; one can't expect very fine feelings from them.
 At all events, there isn't such a set of cups in the world.
-They have never been used before, and I don't know when I shall care to use them again.".
+They have never been used before, and I don't know when I shall care to use them again."

 "Except on a similar auspicious occasion," whispered the bachelor uncle in Pinkie's pretty ear.
 She made some audaciously saucy reply without half hearing him; for her eyes were riveted upon her father, who was at the moment reading a telegram which had just been handed him by a servant.